smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

 defined properties.
 If a checksum is found, the client MUST validate the received checksum value by computing the corresponding checksum of the received payload.

-Service MAY model input or output shape member bound to an HTTP header matching the constructed header or trailer name for ``httpChecksum`` trait.
+.. _httpChecksum_trait_header_conflict_behavior:

+An operation's ``input``, ``output``, and ``error`` structures MAY contain a member bound to an HTTP header matching the constructed header or trailer name for ``httpChecksum`` trait.
 For an HTTP request, if customer provides value for an input shape member bound to an HTTP header matching the constructed header or trailer name, the client MUST use the customer provided value as is, and skip computing request payload checksum.

 .. _chunked trailer part: https://tools.ietf.org/html/rfc7230#section-4.1.2